This post contains affiliate links.

 Whether you’re a backpacker, a young professional, or an older couple looking for adventure, there is something for everyone.

-For a couple traveling together, you can easily spend a month traveling around the country without worrying about too much for around $1,500-$2,000.
+For a couple traveling together, you can easily spend a month traveling around the country without worrying about too much for around $1,500 – $2,000 total.
 If you’re a backpacker willing to eat street food and stay in dorm rooms, you can cut that cost in half.

-Our Open Water Diver course (three days of diving and accommodation) cost less than $300 at Big Blue Diving on Koh Tao.
+The number one activity in the country, getting PADI scuba certified with an open water diving course (including three days of diving and accommodation) cost less than $300 at Big Blue Diving on Koh Tao.

-The highlight of the trip, for me, was hiking to the top of Adam’s Peak (no cost other than accommodation), a fairly intense 3-4 hour walk at 2 am to see one of the most beautiful sunrises of my life.
+The highlight of the trip, for me, was hiking to the top of Adam’s Peak (which has no cost other than accommodation), a fairly intense 3-4 hour walk at 2 am to see one of the most beautiful sunrises of my life.

 However, drinking beer on the beach in Hikkaduwa at noon wasn’t the worst thing either.
 You can get a room directly on the beach for anywhere from $5-$30 USD per night.